sanjeetkumaritoutlook/angular-e2e-cypress/README.md

 (it automatically picks cy.ts files from cypress/e2e folder)

+You can skip a specific test file like this:

+npx cypress run --exclude 'cypress/e2e/user-grid.cy.ts'

+directly run a file:

+npx cypress run --spec 'cypress/e2e/home.cy.ts'

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## What specPattern does:

+It tells Cypress to look for test files that match this pattern:

+cypress/e2e/**/*.cy.{js,ts}

 ## Code scaffolding